HARP replacements: FMERR is done, but Fannie Mae “High LTV Option” still possible for underwater refinance

 - Must have made at least 12 on-time payments

-- Must have had no payments 30 days late in the previous six months
+- Must have had no payments 30 or more days late in the previous six months

 - No more than one 30-day late payment in the past year

-Loans with 60-day late payments (or worse) in the last year are ineligible.
+Loans with 30-day late payments (or worse) in the last year are ineligible.

-These guidelines shouldn’t affect most applicants, because if their LTV is lower than these minimums, they should be able to refinance in the normal way.
+However, these guidelines shouldn’t affect most applicants.
+If your LTV is lower than Fannie Mae’s High-LTV refi minimums, then you’ll likely be able to refinance the normal way.

 If your loan application can be underwritten electronically (as in most cases), you may be eligible for an appraisal waiver.
-That means you won’t have to pay for an appraisal.
+That means you won’t have to pay for a home appraisal with your refinance.
+Appraisals typically cost $300-$400.

 Per Fannie Mae: “For certain loan casefiles, DU* will offer an appraisal waiver — an option to deliver the loan to Fannie Mae without an appraisal.
 Otherwise, an appraisal with an interior and exterior inspection is required.
 If an appraisal is obtained, it must be used for valuation even if a waiver is offered by DU.”